-You know that you’re ready to hire a professional coach or business consultant, but who?
-I’ve worked with coaches, consultants, advisers, and therapists, and—as a professional creative mindset and brand coach myself—I find it helpful to distinguish between these services before you buy.
+You’re ready to hire a professional coach or business consultant, but who?
+I’ve worked with coaches, consultants, advisers, and therapists, and—as a professional creative mindset and brand coach—I find it helpful to distinguish between these services before you invest in your future.

 Knowing what answers or advice you need can help you determine which type of career professional can help.